Iran to buy Su-35 fighter jets from Russia - Iranian broadcaster | MarketScreener

 Iran has acknowledged sending drones to Russia but says they were sent before Moscow's invasion of Ukraine last year.
 Moscow denies that its forces use Iranian-built drones in Ukraine, although many have been shot down and recovered there.

-Iran's air force has only a few dozen strike aircraft: Russian jets as well as ageing U.S. models acquired before the Iranian revolution of 1979.
+Iran's air force has only a few dozen strike aircraft, including Russian jets as well as ageing U.S. models acquired before the Iranian revolution of 1979.

-In 2018, Iran said it had started production of the locally designed Kowsar fighter for use in its air force.
-Some military experts believe the jet is a carbon copy of an F-5 first produced in the United States in the 1960s.
+In 2018, Iran said it had started production of the locally-designed Kowsar fighter for use in its air force.
+Some military experts believe the jet is a carbon copy of an F-5, first produced in the United States in the 1960s.

-(Reporting by Dubai newsroom; Editing by Kevin Liffey)
+(Reporting by Dubai newsroom; Editing by Kevin Liffey and Jamie Freed)